mricon/b4/docs/contributor/prep.rst

 * you can rebase them on a different (or an updated) branch using ``git rebase``
-* you can amend (reword, split, squash, etc) commits interactively using ``git rebase -i``; there are many excellent tutorials available on how to use interactive rebase
+* you can amend (reword, split, squash, etc) commits interactively using ``git rebase -i``; there are many excellent tutorials available online on how to use interactive rebase

-Unless you are using a very old version of git, your empty cover commit should be preserved through all rebase operations.
+Unless you are using a very old version of git, your empty cover letter commit should be preserved through all rebase operations.

 .. note::